Study with us

-The Inter Alios Choir sings for the Sunday evening services, rehearsing in the Chapel from 4pm.
-New singers are always welcome and should contact Owen Crawford, Organ Scholar, either at a rehearsal or at any other time by email.
+The Inter Alios Choir sings for the Sunday evening services, rehearsing from 4pm.
+New singers are always welcome and should contact Pearl Eagling, Organ Scholar, or sign up to the Inter Alios Choir mailing list to hear details about rehearsals.

-‘Inter Alios’ is a joint venture between Churchill College where it serves the Christian Chapel at Churchill College, and Murray Edwards College where it serves the ‘Humanist Happenings’ Series: a format which is broadly similar to chapel services, but with no theological content.
-A typical event features a short address on a topical theme, partnered with music and poetry to match.
-The choir thus provides its members with an opportunity to experience the traditional (Christian) Cambridge Choral Scholar experience and to sing the great works of that repertoire, while also participating in the creation of a new and unique offering.
+The ‘Inter Alios’ choir is a joint venture between Churchill College where it serves the Christian Chapel at Churchill College and Murray Edwards College where it serves the ‘humanist happenings’ series: a format which is broadly similar to chapel services, but with no theological content.
+A typical secular event features a short address on a topical theme, partnered with music and poetry to suit.

 The title ‘Inter Alios’ literally translates as ‘among others’ and speaks to the collective spirit.
-Firstly, it is inter-‘faith’ serving both Christian and Humanist communities, as well as inter-faith events such as Abrahamic services at Churchill in association with the Woolf Institute.
-The choir is also inter-collegiate, international in its make-up and musical repertoire, and inter-arts (particularly in the case of the Humanist Happenings).
+The choir serves both the Christian and secular communities and combines with other choirs to create inter-faith events such as Abrahamic services at Churchill in association with the Woolf Institute.
+The choir membership is suitably international and inter-collegiate in its make-up.

-A typical term sees Inter Alios alternate between Sundays at Churchill and Murray Edwards, as well as undertaking the occasional concert performances in Cambridge and beyond.
-Highlights include annual performances at the world-famous venue of St Martin-in-the-Fields, London, with professional soloists and orchestra.
+A typical term sees Inter Alios alternate between Sundays at Churchill and Murray Edwards, as well as undertaking occasional concert performances in Cambridge and beyond.
+Highlights include annual performances with orchestra and soloists at the world-famous venue of St Martins in the Fields in London and visits to Ely and Coventry Cathedrals.